 Those of us in the wedding party took pictures in a garden before the ceremony.
 As maid of honor, one of my duties was to hold up the train of her dress so it wouldn’t drag through the dirt.
 But there was a lot of dirt, and the dress was soiled despite my best efforts.
 She couldn’t see the grime, but her bridesmaids could, so I silently made eyes conveying my distress over the maid-of-honor fail.
+I’m sure their Prague stag do was a similar affair.

 I can’t keep a secret from my sister.
 So a minute later, nearly in tears, I blurted out, “Um, look at your dress,” pointing to the gray smudges on the bottom edge of the gown.